Do Not Admit Fault or Assign Blame

 Auger & Auger Wants to Fight for You to Recover Compensation for Your Truck Accident Injuries

-Auger & Auger can provide you with a confident, qualified truck accident lawyer to guide you through the claims process.
+Auger & Auger Accident and Injury Lawyers can provide you with a confident, qualified truck accident lawyer to guide you through the claims process.
 We negotiate with insurers so you don’t have to.
 We also do everything we can to file a strong claim that has a high chance of resulting in a fair settlement.
 If insurance companies refuse to settle reasonably, then we are prepared to file a lawsuit and take your case to court.

 We have the knowledge and experience to try to convince juries that victims like you deserve compensation.
 Our legal teams know the relevant trucking industry laws and historical case rulings that can give your case a high chance of success.